iden3/iden3-docs/source/index.rst

 * :doc:`Repository Guide <repositories>` : centralizes documentation scattered across different iden3's repos in a single place.

-* :doc:`Publications <publications>` : includes articles and papers authored by iden3.
+* :doc:`Publications <publications>` : includes articles, videos and papers authored by iden3.

 During the comming months, we will be sorting, improving and extending the documentation, so don't forget to come back.
 Thank you!!!